Bolt loses one Olympic gold over teammate's failed dope test

 The 30-year-old Bolt cemented his status as an all-time great by completing an unprecedented 'triple triple' in Rio 2016, becoming the only man to win all three sprint events at three Olympic Games.

-Carter tested positive for the prohibited substance methylexaneamine.
+Re-analysis of Carter's samples from Beijing resulted in a positive test for the prohibited substance methylhexaneamine.

+All four members of the team - Bolt, Asafa Powell, Michael Frater and Carter, a bronze medalist at the 2013 World Championships - lose their titles.

+Last summer Bolt, the 100m and 200m world record holder, said returning one of his golds would be "heartbreaking" but added that he "would not have a problem" doing so.

 Bolt's agent Ricky Simms was not immediately available for comment.